Nifrec/eser/README.md

 * Propositional truncation without HIITs.
 * Integers & rational numbers.
 * Other HIITs / more complicated inductive types / advanced grids.
+* Prove that `SGToType` is an hSet.

 ### Concrete ideas
 * Prove all enumerable inductive types embed into StreamGrids.
     - Is there also a backward map?
-What is the largest class of types that are all StreamGrids?
+    - What is the largest class of types that are all StreamGrids?
-* Prove that `SGToType` is an hSet.
+    - Maybe the initial algebras of a certain class of functors?
 * Coloured grids.
     * Next step: local rules & CA.
 * Enforcing additional constraints such as associativity.